aqtrans/gowiki/README.md

-# My Golang-powered wiki
+# Gowiki - a Gitit clone written in Golang

 [![build status](https://git.jba.io/go/wiki/badges/master/build.svg)](https://git.jba.io/go/wiki/commits/master) | [![coverage report](https://git.jba.io/go/wiki/badges/master/coverage.svg)](https://git.jba.io/go/wiki/commits/master)

-This is my attempt to replicate the featureset of Gitit, my current wiki of choice.
+This is my attempt to replicate the featureset of Gitit, written in Go.

-Main features that stand apart from Gitit and most other wikis I tried:
+At this point basic functionality, view/edit/history is stable and at parity with Gitit.

+Bonus features:
-- Instead of a public/private switch, pages are presumed private, and can be made public via a frontmatter boolean.
+- Instead of a global public/private switch, pages are presumed private, and can be made public via a boolean set in the 'frontmatter' of each page.
 - No public write access whatsoever.
 - Tag support inside the frontmatter.